-Icons including ‘vulnerable patient’, ‘visually impaired’ patient or ‘interpreter required’ are displayed to alert staff and help Trusts deliver a better patient experience from the moment the patient arrives to when they leave.
+When a patient checks-in, their status is instantly updated.
+Icons including ‘visually impaired patient’ or ‘interpreter required’ are displayed to alert staff and help deliver a better patient experience.

 - A single digital dashboard for staff to manage every stage of the patient journey.

 - Real-time visibility of patient’s location throughout their Outpatient journey.